Pacific Steam Navigation Company: History

 In the First World War ten of the company's ships were sunk, but at the relatively light cost of only 15 lives.
 In the Second World War a German submarine torpedoed a Pacific Steam passenger liner, Oropesa, sinking her and killing 106 people.

 RMSP's name and routes were retained until Furness Withy bought Royal Mail in 1965.
-Following the purchase the separate Pacific Steam Navigation Company structure was abolished and the vessels rebranded, effectively signalling the end of the Company.
+Following the purchase the separate Pacific Steam Navigation Company structure was gradually abolished and the vessels sold or rebranded, effectively signalling the end of the company by 1984.

 In 1919, the company began a house magazine called Sea Breezes.
 The journal outlived the company and it still exists, with a focus on international shipping matters.